Web Design

 3. Sketching & Wireframing

-• story beats
+• Page compositions and story beats

-• scroll-trigger wireframe sequences
+• Scroll‑trigger wireframe sequences

-• visual rhythm and spacing
+• Layout experiments and visual rhythm

 4. Visual Design & Production

-• high contrast typography (white/black alternation)
+• High‑contrast typography (white/black alternation)

-• smooth fade transitions
+• Smooth fade transitions

-• fixed-position headline sections
+• Fixed‑position headline sections

-• image cards revealing per milestone
+• Image cards revealing per milestone

-• subtle animation timing to enhance drama
+• Subtle animation timing to enhance drama

 The result is a clean, atmospheric long-scroll website with immersive pacing.